 Demographics

-The mean values for IBS patients (9 female, 1 male), and their matched healthy controls did not differ significantly for age and BMI.
-Five patients had alternating IBS (IBS-A) and 5 had diarrhea IBS (IBS-D).
-One of the patients had GORD, controlled by PPI.
+The mean values for IBS patients (nine female, one male) and their matched healthy controls did not differ significantly for age and body mass index.
+Five patients had alternating IBS (IBS-A), and five had diarrhea IBS.
+One of the patients had gastro-esophageal reflux disease, controlled by PPI.

-Symptoms in the four wk prior to drink testing
+Symptoms in the 4 wk prior to drink testing

 For 4 wk prior to testing, the IBS patients had high levels of GI symptoms compared to controls (Table 1).
 Though they did not report clinically significant dyspeptic symptoms in the screening clinical interview, 4/10 IBS patients fulfilled FD diagnostic criteria in the self-administered Rome III questionnaire completed after study entry.
-GOR, abdominal pain, dyspepsia, diarrhoea and constipation scores were derived from the GSRS and the IBSSS from the sum of its 5 variables (abdominal pain, number of days with pain, abdominal distension, disordered bowel habit and QOL burden).
-All of the 4-wk baseline scores before the first drink were significantly higher in the patients (Table 1).
+GOR, abdominal pain, dyspepsia, diarrhea, and constipation scores were derived from the gastrointestinal symptoms rating scale and the IBSSS from the sum of its five variables (abdominal pain, number of days with pain, abdominal distension, disordered bowel habit, and QOL burden).
+All of the 4 wk baseline scores before the first drink were significantly higher in the patients (Table 1).

-Psycho-social parameters and quality of life prior to drink testing
+Psycho-social parameters and QOL prior to drink testing

 Compared to controls, the scores derived from the SCL-90 and HAD for IBS patients demonstrated substantially higher psycho-social morbidity for most of the variables assessed (Table 2).
 QOL was also significantly impaired in IBS patients in both the mental (P = 0.001) and physical (P = 0.000) domains (Table 2).